Walfar/cs523-project-1/secretstroll/README.md

 ### Accessing the data

-The code of the skeleton is shared between your VM and Docker containers, so modifications you make in your VM will also appear in containers.
+The code of the `secretstroll` directory is shared between your VM and Docker containers, so modifications you make in your VM will also appear in containers.
 Feel free to read the file `docker-compose.yml` to see how it is done.

 If you need to transfer some data between your VM and your host machine, you can set up ssh access and use the `scp` command as detailed before.
 Another option